SansGuidon/bookmarks/README.md

 * [Product Hunt](http://500makers.com/) - a list of top 500 makers on [Product Hunt](https://www.producthunt.com/)
 * [AppRecs](https://apprecs.com) - app search engine
 * [StumbleUpon](https://www.stumbleupon.com/) - discover the best of the web, one click at a time.
 This service learns what you like and brings you more like it
+* [Random Hunt](http://randomhunt.com/) - Like StumbleUpon, but for Product Hunt.
+Meaning : best of products, one random product at a time
+* [The Useless Web](http://www.theuselessweb.com) - Take you to another random useless website
+* [Discuvver](https://www.discuvver.com) - Take you to one random useful website

 ## Event discovery
 * [Meetup](https://www.meetup.com) - meet groups of people near you who share your interests